 There are two essential aspects of listing freelance work on a resume.
 It is important to list your latest or current projects first and then move to the previous one.

 This approach is good when you usually work with the same clients.
-It is great if you can mention several clients while not expanding your list to the eternity.
+It is great if you can mention several clients while not expanding your list to eternity.

-For the long-term freelance jobs, such approach is less suitable as these jobs act as a simple job of a simple employee.
+For the long-term freelance jobs, such an approach is less suitable as these jobs act as a simple job of a simple employee.
 The only thing – you aren’t an employee.
 Still, it has a clear position and title as well as a regular one.